Your details have been received

 Phuket is geared towards families and is considered to be a very safe family holiday destination.
 Phuket is among Thailand’s top holiday destinations, if not the top, for all kinds of trips.
 Accommodation options in Phuket cater to all budgets and travel companions, meaning there are resorts and hotels with facilities and activities for children and older kids as well as parents and other adults.

 Where to stay in Thailand as a family?
 There isn’t one best destination for families.
 It would depend on your interest.
 Thailand offers so much diversity depending on what you wish to visit.
 The north of Thailand is completely different from the south in terms of climate, landscape, culture, sites and activities.
 Thailand family holiday deals or holiday packages to Thailand will usually take in a few of these sights or you can help design your own itinerary together with your travel guide.
 Family-friendly resorts are many, in each of Thailand’s tourist or holiday destinations, whether the mountains or the beaches and snorkelling, scuba diving or inland with tennis courts and zip lining activities.
+There are basic and luxury resort accommodations, like Elephant Hills, Thailand’s first tented jungle camp.
+Elephant Hills offers a safari-like experience in a tropical forest environment with luxury tents for accommodations.

 Thai seasons are divided into three: dry, hot and wet.
 The best time to travel to Thailand is any month between November and February.
 This time of year is warm, dry and sunny.
 Thailand weather in December and the New Year into January is at its tropical best, with sunny skies, warm breezes and cooler evenings.